Axelrod-Python/Axelrod/docs/reference/bibliography.rst

 ..
 [Li2014] Li, J. and Kendall, G. (2014).
 The Effect of Memory Size on the Evolutionary Stability of Strategies in Iterated Prisoner's Dilemma.
 IEEE Transactions on Evolutionary Computation, 18(6) 819-826
 ..
 [LiS2014] Li, Siwei.
 (2014).
 Strategies in the Stochastic Iterated Prisoner's Dilemma.
 Available at: http://math.uchicago.edu/~may/REU2014/REUPapers/Li,Siwei.pdf
 ..
 [Luis2008] Luis R. Izquierdo and Segismundo S. Izquierdo (2008).
 Dynamics of the Bush-Mosteller Learning Algorithm in 2x2 Games, Reinforcement Learning, Cornelius Weber,  Mark Elshaw and Norbert Michael Mayer  (Ed.), InTech, DOI: 10.5772/5282.
 Available from: https://www.intechopen.com/books/reinforcement_learning/dynamics_of_the_bush-mosteller_learning_algorithm_in_2x2_games
 ..
+[Marinoff1992] Marinoff, Louis.
+(1992).
+Maximizing expected utilities in the prisoner's dilemma.
+Journal of Conflict Resolution 36.1: 183-216.
+..
 [Mathieu2015] Mathieu, P. and Delahaye, J. (2015).
 New Winning Strategies for the Iterated Prisoner's Dilemma.
 Proceedings of the 2015 International Conference on Autonomous Agents and Multiagent Systems.
 ..
 [Mittal2009] Mittal, S., & Deb, K. (2009).
 Optimal strategies of the iterated prisoner’s dilemma problem for multiple conflicting objectives.
 IEEE Transactions on Evolutionary Computation, 13(3), 554–565. https://doi.org/10.1109/TEVC.2008.2009459
 ..
 [Murase2020] Murase, Y., & Baek, S.K.
 (2020).
 Five Rules for Friendly Rivalry in Direct Reciprocity.
 Scientific Reports 10:16904 https://doi.org/10.1038/s41598-020-73855-x
 ..
 [Nachbar1992] Nachbar J., Evolution in the finitely repeated prisoner’s dilemma, Journal of Economic Behavior & Organization, 19(3): 307-326, 1992.